-How much does a notary bond cost in Washington?
+How much does a $10,000 Washington state notary bond cost?

 If the notary breaches the terms of the surety contract or the applicable legislation, a claim can be filed against the bond.
-If the claim is found valid, the surety will compensate harmed parties for any financial losses up to the full bond amount.
+If the claim is found to be valid in a court of law, the surety will compensate harmed parties for any financial losses up to the full bond amount.
 The notary must reimburse the surety for any damages paid out.

 How to become a notary public in Washington

-To become a notary public in Washington, applicants must:
+To become a notary public in Washington, applicants must meet the following requirements:

-- complete a Notary Public Appointment or Reappointment Application
+- Complete a Notary Public Electronic Notarization Endorsement Application